syncfusion-content/asp.netmvc-docs/aspnetmvc/NavigationDrawer/Getting-Started.md

 You can create an MVC Project and add the necessary assemblies, styles and scripts to it.
 Refer to the [MVC-Getting Started.](http://help.syncfusion.com/aspnetmvc/navigationdrawer/getting-started)

 To add a Navigation Drawer control, call NavigationDrawer helper.
 You can display the navigational item as a list by using ListView.
 This is achieved by creating the ListView inside the content template.
-You can set thetext for list itemsby using Text property.
+You can set the text for list items by using Text property.
 You can paste the following code in corresponding view page.

 {% highlight CSHTML %}